ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 <h3>Content Structure</h3>

-GitBook creates a structure for content, by default, based off directory structure it finds.
+GitBook creates a structure for content, by default, based off directory structure it finds in the root directory.
 You can also create your own, by making a `SUMMARY.md` file in your root directory, in my case, `/opt/gitbook-wiki`.
 The structure of this file is very easy.
-Each "Chapter" will not be indented, and each set of "Pages" under that chapter.
+Each "Chapter" will not be indented, and each set of "Pages" under that chapter will be indented.
 I made a `wiki` directory in my root directory, to manage my content.

 The file should have the title of the pge in square brackets, and the relative path to the markdown file in parenthesis, indented with a tab: